liferay/liferay-docs/userGuide/en/chapters/07-personalization-and-customization.markdown

 Wiki ADT into your new one and build off of it.
 In other words, you can utilize ADTs as generic templates which allow for reusable code to be imported by Velocity or FreeMarker templates in the system.
-For more information on how to create a custom template, visit the *Liferay Developer's Guide*.
+For more information on how to create a custom template, visit the [Liferay Developer's Guide](https://www.liferay.com/documentation/liferay-portal/6.2/development).

 Another cool feature is the *Export/Import* functionality.
 You can take advantage of this feature by clicking the wrench icon at the top right of the